Plant Profiles

-Lopsided indiangrass bloom
+Lopsided indiangrass

 Lopsided indiangrass (Sorghastrum secundum) is a robust and unique perennial bunchgrass.
 Throughout most of the year, it is rather indistinct.
 But in late summer, it produces tall, dramatic flower spikes.
 It occurs naturally in pinelands, sandhills and flatwoods.
 It is the larval host plant for the Delaware skipper, dusted skipper and swarthy skipper.

-Read More Lopsided Indiangrass
+Read More Lopsided indiangrass

 Lyreleaf sage